Alex Trochut, Digital Crafter

 Her dedication sometimes means she can be a little impatient, but it ensures that things get done.
 There is no time like the present for Oyuki!
 Some of her qualities are: creativity, thoroughness, self- sufficiency, adaptability.

-Describe her work in one word: Passion & Hardworking
+Describe her work in one word: High quality.

 Oyuki is just an amazing producer and creator.
-I admire her ability to form an idea and to make it real very effectively.I respect and appreciate that she is very simple to work with, she is honest, fun and solves problems like no one else.
+I admire her ability to form an idea and to make it real very effectively.I respect her high capacity and work ethic in combination with great leadership competences.

 Tobias Pettersson, Designer